CaptainPandaMonkey5/c_cpp-learn/README.md

-# mini_calendar
+# c and c++ learnings
-small activity in codecademy programming language is C
+small activities in codecademy programming language is C and other small activities from school in C++